-4.1.
-Subject to the approval of the Compensation Committee of the Board of Directors of Kaltura, Inc., and the Employee's continued employment by the Company through the applicable vesting date, the Company anticipates granting the Employee 553,618 RSUs as stipulated in the 2023 Executive Compensation Plan (herein, "LTI RSUs").
+- 4.1.
+Subject to the approval of the Compensation Committee of the Board of Directors of Kaltura, Inc., and the Employee's continued employment by the Company through the applicable vesting date, the Company anticipates granting the Employee 455,921 RSUs as stipulated in the 2023 Executive Compensation Plan (herein, "LTI RSUs"). - 4.2.
+The LTI RSUs, if awarded, will be governed by the terms and conditions of the Company's 2021 Plan, the respective provisions of the 2023 Executive Compensation Plan and applicable award agreements.